-Loons are aquatic birds known as excellent divers and can dive to depths of 60m (200 feet).
+Loons are aquatic birds known as excellent divers and can dive to 60m (200 feet).
 They can keep submerged for as long as several minutes, although most dives last up to a minute.

 The position of their legs makes them excellent swimmers, and their webbed feet are used as paddles.
 Diving is propelled by their feet only, although they will occasionally use their wings to maneuver.

-Loons spend their time on the water; in summer they spend time on lakes, and in winter they prefer coastal waters.
+Loons spend their time on the water; in summer, they spend time on lakes, and in winter, they prefer coastal waters.

 Loons have plumage that is waterproof and insulating to allow them to stay in the water.